winya1998s/How-to-check-Solana-wallet-balance/README.md

 This project is under the [MIT License](/LICENSE).

-Update: The broken link has been fixed, it's now operational.
+Update:  Tuesday 17 June 2025 I've tested it, and the link is now clickable.